Looking for the best things to do in Eguisheim?

 Once in Eguisheim, it’s easy to visit the town on foot.
 If you want to visit the castles and the surrounding area, I recommend either renting a bike or a car.

-Restaurants and Hotels in Eguisheim
+Best Hotels in Eguisheim

 If you plan on spending the night in Eguisheim, there are quite a few accommodation options.
 But keep in mind, they aren’t budget-friendly.
 Most of the hotels here fall in the mid-range or luxury category.